BA(Hons) Culture, Media and Creative Industries

 Fieldwork

-You’ll explore the region through field trips that leverage Bristol’s rich cultural and media sector.
-This will inform and enhance your academic work at no additional cost to you.
+You'll explore the region through field trips that leverage Bristol's creative industries and the city's rich cultural, media and arts sector.
+This will inform and enhance your academic work.

 You can also attend optional research trips to cultural events, art galleries, exhibitions or festivals to supplement your coursework-based field research.